mcmath/gulp-transform/README.md

 #### Pairing with non-gulp packages

-We can pair gulp-transform with vanilla node packages to reduce dependence on gulp-specific plugins.
-In this example, we use gulp-transform with [cheerio][Cheerio link] to add a `role="main"` attribute to our `<main>` tags, thus ensuring accessibility in older versions of Internet Explorer.
+We can pair gulp-transform with vanilla node packages to reduce our dependence on gulp-specific plugins.
+In this example, we use gulp-transform with [cheerio][Cheerio link] to add a `role="main"` attribute to all `<main>` elements, thus ensuring accessibility in older versions of Internet Explorer.

 ```js
 const gulp = require('gulp');